-WADE 2000L: Content Management Systems (CMS) and Laboratory: 3 credits

-In this course, students will examine the characteristics, structures, tools, functionalities that facilitate the development and organization of web applications.
-They will create a web page, taking into account its organization, format, and content.
+WADE 2000L: Content Management Systems (CMS) and Laboratory: 3 credits a web page, taking into account its organization, format, and content.
 Additionally, they will implement user settings and permissions to efficiently publish content.
 This course includes practical laboratory exercises to apply the theoretical knowledge acquired.
 (Pre-requisite: WADE 1050L)